NCGAS/PonyLinux/installation_instructions.md

 ## To install without root privileges: ##

 Git clone onto your system.
-This creates a directory called unixTut.
-Cd into unixTut and add unixTut to your $PATH.
-Don't move the contents of the Sections around, since the program will look for files in there relative to the unixTut directory.
+This creates a directory called PonyLinux.
+Cd into PonyLinux and add PonyLinux to your $PATH.
+Don't move the contents of the Sections around, since the program will look for files in there relative to the PonyLinux directory.

 Ponysay relies on Python3 to work.
 Make sure it's in your $PATH as well.

 I added ponysay as a git submodule.
-If you used git clone to get the unixTut files, you will need to do:
+If you used git clone to get the PonyLinux files, you will need to do:
 ```bash
 git submodule init
 git submodule update